-Participating community areas were randomly assigned to one of four study arms to determine cause and effect between program treatment and outcomes.
+Participating community areas are randomly assigned to one of four study arms to determine cause and effect between program treatment and outcomes.

-AGEP found that for a small group of girls who were self-motivated to actively participate, the program was able to modestly delay marriage and birth in the long-term.
+AGEP finds that for a small group of girls who are self-motivated to actively participate, the program was able to modestly delay marriage and birth in the long term.
 However, it was not broadly impactful for the majority of girls.
 The results show:

-- Girls in program arms showed increased: self-efficacy, financial savings behavior, and sexual and reproductive health knowledge These changes were strongest for girls who received all three program components -“safe spaces” + health vouchers + girl-friendly individual savings accounts.
+- Girls in program arms show increased: self-efficacy, financial savings behavior, and sexual and reproductive health knowledge.
+These changes are strongest for girls who received all three program components -“safe spaces” + health vouchers + girl-friendly individual savings accounts.

-- Overall, the program showed no significant impacts on child marriage rates, contraceptive use, HIV and HSV-2 prevalence, gender norms, or girls’ acceptability and experience of violence.
+- Overall, the program shows no significant impacts on child marriage rates, contraceptive use, HIV and HSV-2 prevalence, gender norms, or girls’ acceptability and experience of violence.

-- Findings show that girls were more likely to participate in AGEP if they were in-school, younger, living in a rural area, and a biological daughter of the head of her household.
+- Girls are more likely to participate in AGEP if they are in-school, younger, living in a rural area, and a biological daughter of the head of their household.